 Answer: To address the question of an association between serum LDL and age, a model was fit to the dataset with linear regression allowing for heteroscedasticity (that is, the model utilized robust standard error estimates).
 With age (years) as a continuous variable and the predictor of interest, and serum LDL (mg/dL) as the outcome of interest, the model determined statistical significance at the alpha = 0.05 level.
 The model generated in this analysis is as follows:

 Model: ΕYX= β0 + β1 ∙ X=132.5 -0.9∙X, 65 ≤ X ≤ 100

+Total: 3

 Is this a saturated model?
 Explain your answer.